StaudTim/NLU-RasaAIAssistent/README.md

 # Natural language understanding - AI Assistent using Rasa framework

 This project was an exam for the module "assistance systems" as part of my studies in artificial intelligence.
 We had to use the rasa framework to create a chatbot that was supposed to simplify everyday life at the university in some way.
+This chatbot can give you information about your timetable.
+He can answer questions such as:

+- which lecture is next
+- when a lecture starts
+- where a lecture is taking place

 ## Table of Contents